-Managing Director Cynthia Lynch had the opportunity to join the Ontario Creates Board of Directors planning day this fall.
+Managing Director Cynthia Lynch had the opportunity to join the Ontario Creates Board of Directors planning day in fall 2023.
 This presented an opportunity to engage in a roundtable discussion with Ontario Creates senior staff and board members, as well as other industry associations, to discuss challenges and opportunities facing the industry.
-Ontario Creates uses the feedback from this meeting, as well as their Industry Advisory Committee, to assist them in decision-making through the year.
+Ontario Creates uses the feedback from this meeting, as well as their Industry Advisory Committee, to assist them in decision-making throughout the year.